 The Happy Little Vegemites song, used to advertise Australia’s iconic Vegemite spread, was written by Alan Weekes of advertising agency J Walter Thompson in Sydney.
 It was recorded in the EMI studios in Sydney and has been popular ever since.
 The term “happy little Vegemites” has entered the language as a semi-ironic way to describe people who are satisfied with a situation.
 More

 According to CUB, Crown Lager (originally Foster’s Crown Lager) was first brewed in 1919 and only available to Australia’s diplomats and their guests.
 They say the brand was first released to the public to celebrate the visit of Queen Elizabeth II.
-However, a writer in Australian Brew News has challenged the story, finding evidence of ‘Foster’s Crown Lager’ being advertised in 1914 despite the fact that the company celebrated the 50th anniversary of its public release (a year early) in 2003.
+However, a writer in Australian Brew News has challenged the story, finding evidence of ‘Foster’s Crown Lager’ being advertised in 1914 despite the fact that the company celebrated the 50th anniversary of its public release (a year early, based on their official version of events) in 2003.

 The true history of Tasmania’s famous scallop pies is shrouded in mystery.
 The earliest reference I can find to the traditional pie, containing scallops in a creamy curry sauce, is less than complimentary.
 “I bought two scallop pies for 10d. (tenpence) each and found one little scallop in each, with about half a teaspoon of curry.
 There appears to be about 300 p.c. profit on each pie,” complained BITTEN of Glenorchy.
 More